ingageco/capacitor-site/pages/docs/basics/configuring-your-app.md

 # Configuring Your App

-<p class="intro">Capacitor embraces the idea of "Code once, configure everywhere": configuration is
-managed per-platform instead of in an abstracted system like <code>config.xml</code> in Cordova.</p>
+Capacitor embraces the idea of "Code once, configure everywhere": configuration is managed per-platform instead of in an abstracted system like `config.xml` in Cordova.

 ## Per-platform Management